 We also may allow God to transform us in several areas, Barna says, without letting Him completely transform all areas.

-While there is so much wonderful content in George Barna’s book (and we recommend you read it and be challenged by the research findings), we want to focus on HOW do we help Christians progress?
+While there is so much wonderful content in George Barna’s book (and we recommend you read it and be challenged by the research findings), we want to focus on HOW can we help Christians progress?
 He gives some excellent insights…but what if we had a TOOL that would help believers continue their journey to the Vital Spirituality section?

 The last three stops / steps / waypoints make up ONLY 2% OF ALL AMERICANS!
 That is very sad.
 And that is why Discipler Training International has developed A Tool For Personal Discipleship (available free to download in .pdf or as an App for mobile devices on our website).

 It is the believers who have a sacrificial love of others who will be witnessing to the Pre-Christians (56%) and discipling / spiritually mentoring the new believers (33%), so that more and more Christians are being transformed and there is created an ongoing cycle of reproduction .... where disciples are making disciples who make disciples, as Paul instructs his mentee Timothy:

 2 Timothy 2:2 And what you have heard from me in the presence of many witnesses, commit to faithful men who will be able to teach others also.

 2) What Is A Disciple?

 We are all disciples of something (or someone).
 Are we disciples of Jesus?
 Are we being transformed from the inside out by our relationship with Him, becoming more like Him in our heart attitude and dependence on the Father, not just striving to ACT like Jesus in our own strength?
-Or are we adhering to the doctrines and principles of the world around us, as depicted in Romans 12:2?
+Or are we adhering to the values and beliefs of the world around us, as depicted in Romans 12:2?

 a) A Disciple of Jesus is not just a student, but an apprentice, a protégé.